 RMSI is multiplexed with SS/PBCH block using the following ways:

-For FR1 (below 6 GHz), RMSI is time division multiplexed with SS/PBCH block.
-That is, SS/PBCH block and RMSI could not be transmitted in the same slot.
+For FR1 (below 6 GHz), RMSI is time division multiplexed (TDMed) with SS/PBCH block.

-For FR2 (above 24 GHz), RMSI can be frequency division multiplexed with SS/PBCH block.
-That is, the SS/PBCH block and RMSI could be transmitted in the same slot.
+For FR2 (above 24 GHz), RMSI can be frequency division multiplexed (FDMed) with SS/PBCH block.

+SS/PBCH block and RMSI could be transmitted in the same slot for both TDM and FDM.

 RMSI periodicity (PRMSI) is assumed as follows: